 The whole mod is covered in a gel-like casing that both acts as a protective casing and a handy grip to prevent the device slipping away from you.
-The mod can come in three different colors: black, white, and green.
+The mod can come in different colors.

 I’ve read the FocusVape Pro being described as a pocket-sized device, but, yeah, pocket-sized if your name is the Mountain, but for us gravity-loving mortals, the FocusVape Pro does stretch a little longer than what I would like to call “portable”.

 The pen-style vape is intended for dry herb vaporizing, and it features a ceramic-lined conduction oven inside the device.
 The mod has three distinct temperature settings, and when the ideal temperature has been achieved, the FocusVape Pro starts vibrating to let the user know its ready.

 I, for one, have been advocating more communication between mods and their users, so I’m happy to see that the FocusVape Pro has opened the lines of communication.

 I’m usually vaping while doing other things, so as I set my device to heat, I sometimes forget about it and then when I do, the automatic cut-off has kicked in, and I have to start the whole process over again.
 So a little notification shake was a good thing for forgetful or busy vapers like me.

 Table of Contents

 What’s In the Box